Sammelaar/biggblog/content/posts/This is my first blog (Blog-pipeline).md

 ### Find your favorite Hugo-theme

 - Go have a look at [Themes.gohugo.io/](https://themes.gohugo.io/)!
-    - Every theme does have an instruction how to work with it, use this.
+	- Every theme has instructions on how to use it.
     - When you have your theme, add this as a Git submodule:
+	    - A **Git submodule** is a feature in Git that allows you to include one Git repository as a subdirectory within another Git repository.
+It helps manage dependencies or related projects that are developed independently but need to be included in your main project.

 ```bash
 ## Initialize a git repository (Make sure you are in your Hugo website directory)